 Chase Sapphire Preferred® Card

 The Chase Sapphire Preferred® Card comes out far ahead of either Disney card, and it’s not just due to the generous signup bonus it offers.
 For starters, you can earn 60,000 bonus points after you spend $4,000 on purchases within the first three months of account opening.
 That's $750 toward travel when you redeem through Chase Ultimate Rewards®.
-You’ll earn 2X points on travel and dining at restaurants worldwide and 1 point per dollar spent on all other purchases.
+You’ll earn 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases.

 The big benefit here is on the redemption side, however.
 This card lets you book travel in more than one way, and provides the flexibility to book any type of Disney vacation you want.
 With Chase Sapphire Preferred® Card, you can transfer your points to leading frequent travel programs at 1 to 1 value.
 You can transfer points to popular loyalty programs like British Airways Executive Club, Southwest Airlines Rapid Rewards®, Marriott Bonvoy™, and IHG® Rewards Club.